wwwx3/KIBO-JAZA-RPC/README.md

 ## 🏆 Goal

-To grow stronger in robotics programming and give my best in the Kibo (JAZA) RPC mentoring juniors.** ～(つ≧▽≦)つ
+To grow stronger in robotics programming and give my best in the Kibo (JAZA) RPC mentoring juniors.** ～(つ≧▽≦)つ One of the main challenges in this programming challenge is that the programming language required to run on Android Studio for the simulation to work is Java.
+I, including my juniors, have no prior experience in Java.
+Together, we helped each other tackle each problem and bug into this messy archive of work.
+Trying to convert Python's logic into Java.

 ---